MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 The preferred format is lossless PNG containing either an 8-bit monochromatic or RGB image.
 For optimization purposes, you can perform resizing on the client side to reduce network traffic.

-## More Examples
+## Explore Quickstarts
 MedImageInsight is a versatile model that can be applied to a wide range of tasks and imaging modalities.
-For more specific examples of solving a variety of tasks with MedImageInsight see the following interactive Python Notebooks:
+For more specific examples of solving a variety of tasks with MedImageInsight see the following interactive Python Notebooks.

 ### Getting Started
 * [Deploying and Using MedImageInsight](https://github.com/Azure/azureml-examples/tree/main/sdk/python/foundation-models/healthcare-ai/medimageinsight/mi2-deploy.ipynb): learn how to deploy the MedImageInsight model programmatically and issue an API call to it.